 In 2021, we opened submissions to our newsletter.
 August 2021 will be the first issue for which we'll be accepting and featuring external contributions.
 Open issues such as this will run on a quarterly basis.
 See our issue submissions page for more information about our current theme and the submission process.

-Ever since its inception in 2018, Wasteland has evolved into a sustained vision of what film means to us as a collective.
+Ever since its founding in 2018, Wasteland has evolved into a sustained vision of what film means to us as a collective.
 In its entirety and simplification, Wasteland is a paean to the art of film and visual culture.

 pitches and editorial enquiries: